 Income Required To Purchase a Home

-Even with Biden and Harris in the White House, experts and analysts do not expect a disruption of the strong housing market.
+Even with Biden and Harris in the White House, experts and analysts did not expect a disruption of the strong housing market.
 Many homebuyers today are still under the impression you need a 20% down payment to purchase a home.
 This is absolutely not true.
 We will discuss how much money homebuyers should have including reserves in this article.
+Biden and Harris did major damage not just to the housing market but to the U.S. economy.
+Powell and the Federal Reserve Board got inflation out of control by printing money.

 What Are The Costs For a Home Purchase For First-Time Home Buyers